 Business Analyst vs. Project Manager Salaries

 Just as the jobs are similar, so are the salaries.
-Below are the estimated salaries for a business analyst and the estimated salaries for a project manager by years of experience from Glassdoor.
+Below are the estimated base salaries for a business analyst and the estimated base salaries for a project manager by years of experience from Glassdoor.

 How to Become a Project Manager vs. Business Analyst